arghanath007/MBA/TIPS.md

 # CAT

+1) Go to the exam hall with a blank/empty mind.
+Expect the unexpected.
-1) Min Percentile -> 75%.
+2)  Min Percentile -> 75%.
 [Good Colleges -> 85%]
-2) Focus on overall percentile.
+3) Focus on overall percentile.
-3) Prioritize any '2' sections which you are doing good.
+4) Prioritize any '2' sections which you are doing good.

 ## VARC